 Who doesn’t love a good barbecue?
 Better yet, who doesn’t love a Christmas barbecue?

 While this is usually a beloved summer activity for many, it’s still a guaranteed crowd-pleaser, whatever the season.
-If you work at a smaller company, this is a great way to celebrate the holidays as an office in a more intimate (and slightly quirky) way.
+If you work at a smaller company, this is a great way to celebrate the holidays as a team in a more intimate (and slightly quirky) way.

 If you live in a rather warm climate, meanwhile, you could have someone volunteer their backyard and host your party outside.
 But if the weather doesn’t allow it, you can still make good use of your barbecue gear.
 And you don’t have to worry about the cold — the heat of the grill will at least keep the designated cook quite warm!